Monday, 13 May 2024

 Panzerwerk Design

 This is the first set I have purchased and built and TBH I really don’t have a single negative comment to make.
-They adopt the two-half pin design with well detailed inner and outer exposed ends.
+They adopt the two half pin design with well detailed inner and outer exposed ends.
 The cotter pin on the outside of my set being particularly well detailed.
 The links are nicely rendered and just as with Quicktrack and T-Rex tracks the foundry stamps are present.
-Due to the similar design, they take about the same time to assemble as a T-Rex Studio set and exhibit the same natural sag once fitted over a set of road wheels.
-The biggest difference and a most welcomed feature that sets them apart are the inclusion of a couple of minute ridges on each pin.
+Due to the similar design, they take about the same time to assemble as a T-Rex Studio set and exhibit the same natural sag as the metal tracks.
+The biggest difference and a most welcomed feature that sets them apart from the T-Rex tracks are the inclusion of a couple of minute ridges on each pin.
 This means they fit into place with a reassuring click, and just as importantly, stay there.
 My set arrived with one link damaged (recoverable with CA glue) and zero damaged pins.
 I also noted everyone of them was completely uniform in size and arrow straight.
 I do hope they continue to consistently produce a product of this quality as I am confident their range will expand as folks realise just how good they are.

 Panzerwerk Design type 6B on Stug III Ausf G

+I have recently purchased RFM's StuG kit #5086 which include a set of plastic workable tracks.
 Whilst these are arguably among the best of recent mainstream 1/35 AFV kit inclusive tracks, they still have their drawbacks.
-Unlike the Dragon kit ‘magic links’ of old the links still remain on sprue gates, and these particular links have three attachments per link that require cleaning up.
-RFM have included a handy jig and designed them to be workable, but they still instruct you to glue the half pin ends to the link.
-Whilst in theory this will work, it is still far too easy to stick links together, so it is highly recommended to use a thicker glue to avoid capillary action allowing a thinner glue to flow where it is not needed!
-These RFM tracks are a touch bulky, and I'm not convinced full runs will stand up to a great deal of handling without a half link failing, but they do look decent and do on the whole, work as intended.
+Unlike the Dragon kit ‘magic links’ of old the links still remain on sprue gates, and these particular links have three attachment points per link that require cleaning up!
+RFM do included a handy jig and designed them to be workable, but they still instruct you to glue the half pin ends to the link.
+Whilst in theory this will work, it is still far too easy to stick links together, so it is highly recommended to use a thicker glue to avoid capillary action allowing glue to flow where it is not needed!
+These RFM tracks look great but are a touch bulky.
+I'm also not convinced a built up run will stand up to too much handling without a half link failing, but they do on the whole, work as intended.

 No comments: